Do SN 1987A data yield the three neutrino masses?: Introduction

-In addition to the three detectors, there was a fourth small detector known as LSD ln 1987 which was located under Mont Blanc.
-This detector was in fact better shielded from background radiation than the other three, and had a lower energy threshold, so in these two respects was more sensitive.
-The LSD detector reported a burst of five neutrinos which occurred 484 min before the other three detectors' received bursts.
+In addition to the three detectors at the time of SN 1987A there was a fourth small detector known as LSD which was located under Mont Blanc.
+This detector was in fact better shielded from background radiation than the other three, and had a lower energy threshold, so in these two respects it was more sensitive.
+The LSD detector reported a burst of five neutrinos which occurred 484 min before the other three detectors' recorded their bursts.
 This early burst is therefore considered by most physicists to be a background fluctuation unrelated to SN 1987A because of its five hour early arrival.
 If the LSD burst were genuine it could constitute evidence that those neutrinos were tachyons, although other explanations also exist, including having SN1987A ``bang" twice~\citep{Galeotti2016} and other ones as well.~\citep{Agafonova2018} Nevertheless, even raising the possibility of tachyons probably was enough to dismiss the existence of the LSD neutrino burst as unrelated to SN 1987A in the minds of most physicists.
-Moreover, there were four other reasons to be suspicious about the LSD burst besides the 5 hr early arrival, starting with it possibly being a statistical fluctuation of background.
+Moreover, there are five other reasons to be suspicious about the LSD burst besides the 5 hr early arrival, starting with those neutrinos not being able to reach Earth.